rust-lang/rust/src/doc/rust.md

 link_attr : ident '=' literal ;
 ~~~~

-An _`extern mod` declaration_ specifies a dependency on an external crate.
+An _`extern crate` declaration_ specifies a dependency on an external crate.
 The external crate is then bound into the declaring scope
 as the `ident` provided in the `extern_mod_decl`.